 Garrard County Schools wants parents to be a partner with the school faculty/staff during the intervention process, referral process, evaluation process, and decision making process.
 Here are some facts that may help parents understand and participate in this process:

 - If there is a suspected disability, Special Education eligibility will be considered first.

 - If General Education interventions can meet the child’s needs, we are truly excited!
 Identification as a child with an educational disability only happens when the child’s needs cannot be met without a placement.

 - The intervention process will be utilized to help the committee determine whether step # 2 is possible.
 It is our desire that all students are successful.

 - If a disability is suspected as the reason a student is not being successful, a comprehensive evaluation will be conducted to help the committee better understand the student’s strengths and needs and whether the child is eligible for and requires specially designed instruction and related services.

-- While this is a simplified explanation, in general, if a child is found to have an educational disability and special instruction is needed, the student will be served through special education.
-If the student needs accommodations in order to be able to access the educational environment, the student will be served with a Section 504 plan.
+- While this is a simplified explanation, in general, if a child is found to have an educational disability and special instruction is needed, the student will be served through Special Education.
+If the student needs accommodations to access the educational environment, the student will be served with a Section 504 plan.